 To create this look, you need to make sure you’ve got the correct tile.
 Use a rectangular tile with a height is at least half the size of its width when laid lengthways.
 Then you can simply lay your tiles horizontally with an offset of 50%.

-NEW LAUNCH!
-We’ve recently launched a new style called the Metro Carrara wall tile which features a modern marble patterning.
+The Metro Carrara wall tile features a modern marble patterning.
 This looks great when it’s laid in the Brick Bond pattern in a bathroom.

 3. Vertical Brick Bond

 Similar to our Brick Bond tile pattern, the Vertical Brick Bond lays subway-style tiles vertically, opposed to horizontally.
 This style is perfect for a feature wall in your bathroom or kitchen, adding height to the wall space.

 You can also create a modern take on you room space by mixing gradients of bold colour, with an otherwise neutral colour palette.

 A linear tile pattern offers ease and simplicity when laying your tiles, without compromising on design quality.
 This pattern is in no way bland and by incorporating multiple colours of tile you can create a stunning checkerboard effect.

 To achieve this look, you must use a square tile and lay them directly in line with one another.
 See below for an example.

 Oppositely, you can use a single colour tile to create a minimal design that makes a statement in itself.

 Tip: The Linear tile pattern looks great with small square tiles as a kitchen splashback or bathroom wash basin splashback.
 You could even tile an entire wall within a shower cubicle to create a dramatic feature element.